 Forged steel rods.
 Forged steel crank.
 Forged aluminum pistons.
 Aluminum heads.
 Mechanical roller cam.
 Huge valves.
 A 7100 rpm redline.
 A massive 13.1:1 compression ratio – that’s well into diesel territory.
 It all combines to make 776 horsepower, 649 lb-ft, and a whole lot of noise from its 7.4 liters of absolute fury.
 I’ll let GM explain what that all means.

 “Quite simply, the LSX454R drag racing engine is the most powerful GM crate engine ever from Chevrolet Performance – and it’s designed to do one thing: help you win races with great durability.”
 “Engineers simulated 600 back-to-back drag strip passes on the engine dyno, ensuring it would stand up to years of performance without the need for major maintenance, round after round, season after season.”
+This small block Chevy packs a punch.

 #04.
 The Nurburgring Killer: LT4 Supercharged – $14,185.56